EMDR Therapy: How it Helps

 What is EMDR Therapy?

 Eye Movement Desensitization Reprocessing, (EMDR) is the new breakthrough treatment that is revolutionizing psychotherapy.
 You may have seen it on TV's 20/20 or CNN.
 It was used to help the survivors of the Oklahoma City Bombing and victims in war-torn Bosnia.
 Faster and more effective than older forms of therapy, this leading-edge approach is now assisting people with a wide range of psychological problems.
-It is taking the pain out of people's painful experiences, healing emotional wounds, improving self-esteem and boosting personal performance.
+It is taking the pain out of people's painful experiences, healing emotional wounds, improving self-esteem, and boosting personal performance.
 In many cases, people are getting results in months where years of conventional therapy have failed.
 EMDR is proving to be a powerful tool for relieving human suffering and empowering people to turn life's stumbling blocks into building blocks.

 How Was EMDR Therapy Discovered?

 In 1987, Dr. Francine Shapiro discovered that disturbing thoughts and images began to desensitize and become less upsetting as she engaged in a pattern of rapid eye movements.
-Her research lead to the development of a therapeutic key that seems to unlock the mind's natural ability to process problems and pain.
+Her research leads to the development of a therapeutic key that seems to unlock the mind's natural ability to process problems and pain.
 Shapiro may be the Thomas A. Edison of psychotherapy.
 Her EMDR therapy is providing the filament that makes the light bulb of the mind work.
 EMDR Therapy is helping people illuminate their way out of the darkness of emotional distress.

 How Does EMDR Therapy Help People?